singh-man/books/crackingTheCoding/03_solutions.md

 43       return rootNames;
 44    }
 45
-46  I* Do  depth-first search  to  find  the  total frequency  of  this component, and mark 47    * each node as  visited.*/
+46  /* Do  depth-first search  to  find  the  total frequency  of  this component, and mark 47    * each node as  visited.*/
 48   int getcomponentFrequency(GraphNode node)  {
 49       if (node.isVisited()) return 0;  fl Already  visited
 50
 51       node.setisVisited(true);
 52       int sum =  node.getFrequency();

-CrackingTheCodinglnterview.com I  6th Edition        545
-Solutions to Chapter 17 I      Hard

 53       for (GraphNode  child  :  node.getNeighbors()) {
 54             sum += getComponentFrequency(child);
 55          }